 Coop says the resistance mode feels like an actual resistance band, and that the dampering mode is great for people who want to work on their explosiveness.
 “Think of a parachute on your body,” he explains.
 “The harder and amount of force you put against it, the heavier the resistance will be.”

-Since it attaches to your squat rack post, or a separately sold travel mat, it can also open your home gym to other equipment that you might not have had room for.
+While we wish the 12-month warranty was a bit longer, the Beyond Power Voltra attaches to your squat rack post, or to a separately sold travel mat, so it can also open your home gym to other equipment that you might not have had room for.

 For more, read our in-depth Beyond Power Voltra review.